clinton-hall/nzbToMedia/README.md

 Provides an efficient way to handle postprocessing for [CouchPotatoServer](https://couchpota.to/ "CouchPotatoServer") when using one of the popular NZB download clients like [SABnzbd](http://sabnzbd.org/) and [NZBGet](http://nzbget.sourceforge.net/ "NZBGet") on low performance systems like a NAS.
-This script is based on [sabToCouchPotato] (https://github.com/clinton-hall/sabToCouchPotato "sabToCouchPotato") from Clinton Hall, but extends the original script with the support for NZBGet.
+This script is based on sabToSickBeard (written by Nic Wolfe and supplied with SickBeard), with the support for NZBGet being added by [thorli](https://github.com/thorli)"thorli").

 Introduction
 ------------
+Originally this was modifed from teh SickBeard version to allow for "on-demand" renaming and not have My QNAP TS-412 NAS constantly scanning the downlaod directory.
+Later, a few failed downloads prompted me to incorporate "failed download" handling.
+Failed downlaod handling is now provided for sabnzbd, by CouchPotatoServer; however on arm processors (small NAS systems) this can be un-reliable.

-My Synology DS211j was too weak to provide decent downloads rates with SABnzbd and CouchPotatoServer even by using sabToCouchPotato.
+thorli's Synology DS211j was too weak to provide decent downloads rates with SABnzbd and CouchPotatoServer even by using sabToCouchPotato.
-The only alternative was to switch to NZBGet which uses far less resources and helped to reach the full download speed.
+The only alternative for many QNAP and Synology users is to switch to NZBGet which uses far less resources and helped to reach the full download speed.

-But i was still unsatisfied as i could not use sabToCouchPotato anymore.
-Even worse the renamer of CouchPotatoServer caused broken downloads by interfering with NZBGet while it was still unpacking the files.
+The renamer of CouchPotatoServer caused broken downloads by interfering with NZBGet while it was still unpacking the files.
-In needed a solution and out of this motivation i started working on a own version of sabToCouchPotato named "nzbToCouchPotato".
+Hence the solution was this version of sabToCouchPotato which has now been named "nzbToCouchPotato".

 Installation
 ------------